spikeymikey0196/NeonCube/README.markdown

 It may work on other machines, but I haven't tried it.

+##Binaries
+There is a binary available for Windows now!

 ##Source Code
 The source is licenced under the ZLIB licence.